theokiwi/simpledb/README.md

 # simpledb
 A simple non sql database for the course "Sistemas Operacionais" on PUC Minas.
 Built on C++.
+Features multithread and IPC message queue.

 Commands:
 To open the DB: ./db_main